"You can't calculate probabilities with just algebra. The geometry must be taken into account."

 This means that every stream of random events tends to duplicate the streaming geometric relationships within the digits of pi and its geometric components!!

-An understanding of the geometry of pi begins with the gravity bet and its string of 81 beads of 1/4 pi each.
+An understanding of the geometry of pi begins with the gravity bet.
+The gravity bet formula (see below) reduces to a string of 81 fractions.
+Each bead in the string is the geometric probability of 1/4 pi.

 Further evidence that the endless repeat of: 0123456789 is in furtherance of a complete statement of physical reality is that the totality of the numbers add up to: 45 .
 This is the algebraic total of the decimal system.
 That is: 0+1+2+3+4+5+6+7+8+9 = 45.
 When that totality is made relative to the decimal system that generated it (divide 45 by 10) the quotient is 4.5 .

 Centrifugal force is only possible in one direction at time for any random measurement.
 Since there are always two possibilities (two possible directions) in any series of random measurements ...and since Centrifugal force is from the COR in one direction, such as for example, COR to North ...therefore: .22222 is a complete description of a randomly measured rotating diameter with both opposing centrifugal forces describing a complete diameter.
-Such as, for example: South, COR, North or, more accurately, pi-angle-base, COR, pi-angle pole.
+Such as, for example: South, COR, North or, more accurately, pi-angle-base, COR, relative pi-angle pole.
+That description of opposing forces is also a statement of algebra since, meaningfully, Centrifugal force is in one direction only from the COR along a radius to a relative pi-angle pole.

 Since, by the proofs and deductions and inferences of the original Needle, pi is geometrically meaningless relative to randomness and gravity, these numbers are the long sought pattern in pi.
 Except ....since pi is gravitationally meaningless ...the pattern is in the gravitational relevance of a pi-angle measured by the geometric relationship between relative 1/4 pi and relative 1/2 pi (or equally with relative 1/6 pi).
-That geometric relationship ---the random relative truth of gravity-- is only found with the geometric finesse of "action at a distance."
+That geometric relationship ---the random relative truth of gravity on a straight line-- is only found with the geometric finesse of "action at a distance."

-Geometrically, since a "circle" is also just the end points of radii extending from the COR, pi also appears as the COR on a rotating diameter of three poles.
+Geometrically, since a "circle" is described as the end points of radii extending from the COR, pi also appears as the COR on a rotating diameter of three poles. [just reduce the "circle]

-This is why the geometric finesse is necessary: to bypass or "finesse through" the dual/multiple nature of the COR and pi.
+This is why the geometric finesse is necessary.
+It mathematically bypasses or "finesses through" the dual/multiple nature of the COR ...and pi.
 The COR is geometric relative to gravity's diameter.
 The COR is algebraic relative to life's perception of a cross diameter (the "game").
 Further studies will undoubtedly be more productive, but here is the mathematical proof of the foregoing.

 The ten digits of the decimal system ...and the percentages or "hundredths" they describe ...are the DNA with which, gravitationally and randomly, the percentages between relative 1/4 pi and relative 1/2 pi (or between relative 1/4 pi and relative 1/6 pi) describe random gravity.